I’ve been watching sitcoms. Again.

 Bless This House is interesting for a number of reasons:

 There’s a lot of time in the pub, ogling the barmaids, and drinking half pints our of those peculiarly bullseye beer glasses.
-And that brings us to another issue: just how old is Sid?
+Which brings us to another issue: just how old is Sid supposed to be?
 When Bless This House started in 1971, Sid James was 57 years old.
 The show ran until his death in 1976.
 So here he’s a middle-aged man, only a few years older than me right now.
-In one episode, Sid’s “father” appears, played by an actor who may not be much older than Sid, though that’s always challenging when you’ve got a face like a well-pickled walnut.
+In one episode, Sid’s “father” appears, played by an actor who may not in reality be much older than Sid, though that’s always challenging when you’ve got a face like a well-pickled walnut.
 That said, as time goes on, and both Robin Stewart and Sally Geeson as his children, Mike and Sally, age, it does feel a bit more plausible.
 And there are at least two episodes I saw that relied on the death of Sid’s elderly relatives.
-You have to wonder just how old these people were when they finally shuffled off the mortal coil, given that Sid looked like he’d lived the life of three men at that stage.
+You have to wonder just how old these people were when they finally shuffled off the mortal coil, given that Sid looked like he’d lived the life of three busy men at that stage.

 Given the dearth of new sitcom in mainstream TV these days, it’s strange to remember just how much of it (the studio sitcom) there was around in this period, and just how much along class and age lines it was drawn, especially on ITV (4).The shifts in tone on Bless This House are more noticeable when you notice the other writers used.
 One in particular stands out (5): Carla Lane (co-writing sometimes with Myra Taylor), who was contributing here at around the time she was workng on The Liver Birds for the BBC, and just before starting on Butterflies on BBC2 (6).
 Bless This House was also produced by the estimable William G Stewart, who was responsible for a sizeable chunk of ITV comedy output in the 1970s, and was later the host of Fifteen to One(7).